News & Events

 Every Saturday 9.30am - 12.30pm at Mount Pleasant Community Centre, McCormacks Bay.

+Your local market needs your support.
+New cheese stall too.
 Delicious fresh food, coffee, plants, stalls, live music.
 For market enquiries phone: 021 239 8946.

 Second Saturday of the month, look for the Predator Free Port Hills stall for advice and subsidised traps for backyard trapping of rats, possums, stoats etc so you can help with the area-wide project.